-National Priority Impact • Economic • A switch in spending from the manufacture of labour non-intensive transformation products such as cigarettes to products which require more labour will and job creation result in job creation.
+National Priority Impact • Economic A switch in spending from the manufacture of labour non-intensive transformation products such as cigarettes to products which require more labour will and job creation result in job creation.
 If consumption expenditure is switched from tobacco to other goods and services in the economy, the net employment effects will be positive.
-(Van der Merwe & Abedian, 2017) • A family's limited income expenditure will be diverted from tobacco consumption to other basic needs which do not cause harm. • Even if the very best tobacco control policies are adopted, in the short- term, due to nicotine addiction and population growth, smoking rates will decline gradually, allowing for adjustment and reallocation of
+(Van der Merwe & Abedian, 2017) A family's limited income expenditure will be diverted from tobacco consumption to other basic needs which do not cause harm.
+Even if the very best tobacco control policies are adopted, in the short- term, due to nicotine addiction and population growth, smoking rates will decline gradually, allowing for adjustment and reallocation of

 National Priority Impact National Priority resources towards other sectors.
 (Tobaccoconomics, 2018).
 Therefore, there will be little immediate impact on economic transformation and job creation.
 Initial job losses and losses of revenue in small businesses, tobacco, and hospitality industries due to the switch in use of tobacco products is expected, but to pick up overtime.
 Decreased tourism activities and number of people going to venues for business, entertainment and gambling Expenses to modernise and/or export vending machines to countries where vending machine cigarette sales are allowed; sponsorship and/or support to BEE initiatives; rebranding An increase in workforce productivity and economic growth due to improved health and reduced absenteeism.
 A sharp decrease in provincial GGR tax revenue across the country.
-The decrease in the burden of disease as a result of tobacco and the related product Pue to the harmful nature of tobacco and sustainability of job creation there is a needs for transformation from growing tobacco to other alternative agricultural products that will provide for new jobs and economic contribution.
+The decrease in the burden of disease as a result of tobacco and the related product Due to the harmful nature of tobacco and sustainability of job creation there is a needs for transformation from growing tobacco to other alternative agricultural products that will provide for new jobs and economic contribution.
 Reducing tobacco consumption will lead to reduced tobacco-related morbidity and mortality, consequently contributing to higher productivity and economic growth.
-Farmers currently engaged in tobacco leaf production will likely need to engage in alternative farming, which in the short-run may incur transition Education, skills and health Reduction in tobacco production and consumption will alleviate the burden on the healthcare system both in terms of cost and healthcare practitioners.
-Children and the youth are still developing which makes them uniquely vulnerable to nicotine exposure which harms the brain and can reduce their attention span and learning.
+Farmers currently engaged in tobacco leaf production will likely need to engage in alternative farming, which in the short-run may incur transition costs, but that may be more economically beneficial in the long-run.
+Education, skills Reduction in tobacco production and consumption will alleviate the and health Reduction in tobacco production and consumption will alleviate the burden on the healthcare system both in terms of cost and healthcare practitioners.
+Children and the youth are still developing which makes them uniquely vulnerable to nicotine exposure which harms the brain and can reduce

-Nati onal Priority Impact
+National Priority Impact

-• Consolidating • On average smokers spend about R300 a month on cigarettes.
+Consolidating On average smokers spend about R300 a month on cigarettes.
 In 2016,

-• the social wage the HSRC conducted a study which found that about 2.3 million smokers
+the social wage the HSRC conducted a study which found that about 2.3 million smokers

-, through reliable live in households that receive child support grants.
+through reliable live in households that receive child support grants.
 Therefore, measures

 and quality basic aimed at reducing tobacco production and consumption will support

 services users and non-users to effectively use their financial resources as well as

 minimise the need to utilise healthcare services due to ill health.

-• : Spatial N/A
+• Spatial N/A

 integration,

 human

 settlements and

 local government

-• !
 Social cohesion N/A

-; and safe
+and safe

 communities

 • Building a N/A

 capable, ethical

 and

 developmental

-: state
+state

-• A better Africa N/A
+A better Africa N/A

 and world.